 L’il Aussie Prems Foundation provides support and services to families of premature and sick newborns online and in the community, raises awareness of premature birth, donates equipment to Australian NICU/SCN’s and awards selfless volunteers who make a difference each year.

 We are a registered charity solely run by volunteers and host Australia’s largest online community forum.
 For many years, our website and forum have helped to connect parents together who have travelled a similar path whilst encouraging families to share their personal and unique journey through our website.
 No matter where families are located geographically, our website and support services are accessible 24 hours a day, 7 days a week.

 The Foundation’s website was initially established in 2007 by Julia Toivonen, who gave birth to her first son at 27 weeks gestation.
 The forum and website continue to offer a lifeline to families.
-In October 2012, with the goal of expanding the online support provided to families, L’il Aussie Prems Foundation became a registered charity, incorporated in the state of Victoria.
+In October 2012, with the goal of expanding the online support provided to families, L’il Aussie Prems Foundation became a registered charity.

 L’il Aussie Prems Foundation is a member group of the National Premmie Foundation and continues to work in collaboration with other premmie support groups in Australia.

-• To provide a comprehensive list of support groups and other informational services that will assist in supporting families
+To provide a comprehensive list of support groups, premmie playgroups and other informational services that will assist in supporting families

-• Raising funds to support L’il Aussie Prems Foundation Inc. to meet and expand its aims and objectives
+Raising funds to support L’il Aussie Prems Foundation to meet and expand its aims and objectives

-• To endeavor to expand the support services and continue to raise awareness of premature birth and the on-going issues that it can create
+To endeavour to expand our support services and continue to raise awareness of premature birth and the on-going issues that it can create